peterhinch/micropython_ir/TRANSMITTER.md

 changes when the button is released.
 The application should implement this behaviour, setting the `toggle` arg of `.transmit` to 0 or 1 as required.

-# 4. Test results

-# 5. Principle of operation
+# 4. Principle of operation

-## 5.1 Pyboard
+## 4.1 Pyboard

 The classes inherit from the abstract base class `IR`.
 This has an array `.arr` to contain the duration (in μs) of each carrier on or off period.
 The `transmit` method calls a `tx` method of the subclass which populates this array.
 This is done by two methods of the base class, `.append` and `.add`.
-The former takes a list of times (in μs) and appends them to the array.
+The former takes a list of times (in ) and appends them to the array.
 A bound variable `.carrier` keeps track of the notional on/off state of the carrier: this is required for bi-phase (manchester) codings.